Overview of the Company

 Manappuram Finance Ltd. is one of India’s leading gold loan NBFCs.
 Promoted by Shri.
 V.P.
 Nandakumar, the current MD & CEO, its origins go back to 1949 when it was founded in the coastal village of Valapad (Thrissur District) by his late father Mr. V.C.
 Padmanabhan.
 The firm was involved in pawn broking and money lending carried out on a modest scale.
 Shri Nandakumar took over the reins in 1986 after his father expired.

 Since then, it has been a story of unparalleled growth with many milestones crossed.
 Incorporated in 1992, Manappuram Finance Ltd. has grown at a rapid pace.
-Today, it has 3,747 branches across 28 states/UTs with assets under management (AUM) of nearly Rs.13,0140 million and a workforce of 19,372.
+Today, it has more than 5200 (Includes branches of subsidiary companies) branches across 28 states/UTs with assets under management (AUM) of Rs.
+370.86 billion and a workforce of more than 45,000.

 Soon after it commenced its operations, the company gathered several “firsts” to its credit.
 The first non banking financial company (NBFC) in Kerala to receive a Certificate of Registration issued by the RBI, it was also among the earliest to go for an IPO in 1995.
 In 2007, it became the first Kerala based NBFC to receive investment from foreign institutional investors (FIIs) when the celebrated PE fund, Sequoia Capital, invested Rs.700 million along with Hudson Equity Holdings.
 Sizable foreign investment was received during two QIPS in 2010 when a total of Rs.12,450 million was raised.
 Manappuram Finance Ltd. was the first NBFC in Kerala to obtain the highest short term credit rating of A1+ from ICRA.
 In 2010, it became the first Kerala-based NBFC to offer ESOPs (Employee Stock Option Plan) to its middle and senior management functionaries.